yomimono/ocaml-certify/README.md

 ## Dependencies

-`ocaml-selfsign` depends on capabilities in `x509` that are not yet released, but are available on the primary branch of its main repository.
+`ocaml-certify` depends on capabilities in `x509` that are not yet released, but are available on the primary branch of its main repository.
 It uses the latest releases of `ocaml-nocrypto` and `cmdliner`.
-To get dependencies for ocaml-selfsign via `opam`:
+To get dependencies for ocaml-certify via `opam`:

 ```
 opam pin add x509 https://github.com/mirleft/ocaml-x509